dsoto/ENSP-202/syllabus/syllabus.md

 ## Required Texts

+- *The Joy of x: A Guided Tour of Math, from One to Infinity*, Steven Strogatz.
+- *Guesstimation*, Lawrence Weinstein and John A. Adam

-There is no required text for this class.
-There will be readings posted to Moodle throughout the semester.
+There will also be readings posted to Moodle throughout the semester.

-## Course Schedule
+## Lectures

-The tentative schedule of topics for the class is below.
+The tentative schedule of lecture topics for the class is below.
 This schedule is likely to change.

 |    |               |                                            |